 Your Monitoring Officer has statutory responsibility for the implementation of the Code of Conduct, and you are encouraged to seek advice from your Monitoring Officer on any matters that may relate to the Code of Conduct.

-You are encouraged to seek advice from your Clerk, who may refer matters to the Monitoring Officer.
+Town and parish councillors are encouraged to seek advice from their Clerk, who may refer matters to the Monitoring Officer.